 What is the existing surface condition?
 Try Primer!

 When conducting a site visit, the flooring specialist’s first task is the thorough examination of the condition of the concrete, regardless of the concrete being old or recently poured.
 Both types of concrete need the correct and proper preparation before a flooring system can be installed.
 In order to make sure of a successful application of floor paint, the concrete substrate must be in good condition, free of unevenness, contamination and cracks as these flaws will prevent the epoxy floor paint from adhering to the surface/forming a good bond.

 If the concrete shows evidence of one or more of these conditions, the installation team will include the correction of the defects in the preparation process.
 Depending upon site conditions, as well as the type of flooring to be installed, the team of specialists will use mechanical means, such as shot-blasting and/or diamond grinding, this will open the pores of the concrete surface in preparation for priming and coating.

 What are your floor performance requirements?
 Find high resistance floor paints!

 The intended use of the space is an important consideration when selecting industrial floor paint.

-- In a heavy-duty manufacturing environment, you need floor paint that can withstand forklift lorry traffic, is resistant to any oils and chemicals that are in use, slip-resistant, abrasion and impact resistant and extremely durable.
+- In a heavy-duty manufacturing environment, you need an epoxy floor paint that can withstand forklift lorry traffic, is resistant to any oils and chemicals that are in use, slip-resistant, abrasion and impact resistant and extremely durable.